facebookresearch/hydra/website/docs/patterns/configuring_plugins.md

 - Overriding it directly in your primary config
 - Extending the config and using it from your primary config.

-The first method is the simplest, but it makes it harder to switch to a different plugin configuration.
+The first method is the simpler, but it makes it harder to switch to a different plugin configuration.
-The second method is a bit more complicated, but makes it easy to switch between different plugin configurations.
+The second method is a bit more complicated, but makes it easier to switch between different plugin configurations.

 The following methods apply to all Hydra plugins.
 In the following examples, we will configure a imaginary Launcher plugin